Leather Production Misconceptions, Traceability and Alternatives

 The Role Of Education In Connecting Food With Fashionwith Arantza Vilas

-Textile artist and designer Arantza Vilas introduces the ways in which she connects food with textiles through utilising food waste, collaborating with chefs and experimenting with materials.
-The role of education - both via means of research and play - come to the fore as Arantza explains her background, and how she develops new and unusual textiles for film costumes, adverts and fashion.
+This is a 23 minute lesson.
+Textile artist and designer Arantza Vilas, founder of Pinaki Studios, introduces the ways in which she connects food with textiles through utilising food waste, collaborating with chefs, and experimenting with materials.
+The role of education - both via means of research and play - comes to the fore as Arantza explains her background.